 Innovative engineering solutions, and an increasing use of digital systems, have been crucial in overcoming the project’s complex challenges, while the involvement of many interfaces have made our collaborative approach an essential commodity.

-The first two contracts provide the basis from which further stages of the scheme will establish an SRFI by 2019, one linking road and rail networks, providing one of the country’s largest logistics centres, and improving the highways in the area.
+The first two contracts provided the basis from which further stages of the scheme established the SRFI by the end of 2019, one linking road and rail networks, providing one of the country’s largest logistics centres, and improving the highways in the area.

 As Principal Contractor for the initial phases of a Nationally Significant Infrastructure Project (NSIP), we have demonstrated our capacity to deliver Civils & Infrastructure on this scale, which is of huge importance to the country’s economic growth.

-With the infrastructure programme including the 50 acre Strategic Rail Freight Interchange (SRFI) terminal now complete, Winvic has also completed works on the first four development plots of the 6 million sq ft of logistics space:
+With the infrastructure programme including the 50 acre Strategic Rail Freight Interchange (SRFI) terminal now complete, Winvic has also completed works on the first four of the five development plots of the 6 million sq ft of logistics space: